-ADOT ECD continues to implement the Commercial Motor Vehicle Inspections Policy, Operational Order Number 8.1.52 to ensure inspections are conducted in an equitable, fair, and consistent manner that complies with Title VI requirements.
-Although ECD implemented the policy on December 22, 2020, ECD proactively reviewed it on April 27, 2022 to assure effectiveness, validity and alignment with best practices.
-This policy is on a two-year review cycle and will be reviewed in April 2024.
+ADOT ECD continues to implement the Commercial Motor Vehicle Inspections Policy, Operational Order Number 8.1.52 which was signed and approved by the ECD Director on November 26, 2024.
+The order ensures inspections are conducted in an equitable, fair, and consistent manner that complies with Title VI Nondiscrimination Program requirements.
+Although ECD implemented the policy on December 22, 2020, to assure effectiveness, validity and alignment with best practices the policy is reviewed on a two year cycle.

-This Inspection Policy also cites ECD's Biased Based Policing policy (Operation Order 4.1.100) which prohibits the "selection of any individual for enforcement actions based in whole or part of a trait common to a group without actionable intelligence to support consideration of that trait.
+The policy cites ECD's Biased Based Policing policy (Operation Order 4.1.100) signed and approved by the ECD Director on January 20, 2024, which prohibits the "selection of any individual for enforcement actions based in whole or part of a trait common to a group without actionable intelligence to support consideration of that trait.
 This includes, but is not limited to, race, ethnic background, national origin, gender identity, sexual orientation, religion, economic status, age, disability, cultural group, or any other identifiable characteristics."
-Operational Order 4.1.100, Biased Based Policing, will continue to be reviewed annually to assure effectiveness, validity and alignment with best practices.
+Operational Order 4.1.100, will continue to be reviewed annually to assure effectiveness, validity and alignment with best practices.
 Since 2021, ECD has released this policy on an annual basis to all ECD employees who review, pass a short test with a score of 100% accuracy and electronically sign the policy indicating understanding.
 The section below is the Commercial Motor Vehicle Inspection policy.